mananjandial/automatic_gif_maker/README.md

 1. Place your video files in the `video_samples` directory.
 2. Run the script
     ```bash
-    python transcribe_and_gif.py
+    python main.py
     ```

-## Example
-A sample video `videotogif.mp4` is included in the `video_samples` directory for testing purposes.

 ## Output
 Generated GIFs will be saved in the `output_gifs` directory.

 ## Notes
 - Ensure that the `Roboto-Black.ttf` font file is available in the `assets` directory.
-- Adjust the font size and other parameters in the script as needed.
+- Adjust the font size and other parameters in the settings script as needed.

-## Contact
-For any issues or questions, please contact [Your Name] at [your.email@example.com].